paritytech/substrate-website/content/en/banners/__readme__.md

 4. Keep in mind to be short as possible (max 160 characters) as the Banner UI could get quite big.

-5. In case of using multiple banners they will be stacked in the Banner UI in an alphabetical order.
+5. One banner is optimal but the UI supports two if really needed.
+In such a case they will be stacked in the Banner UI in an alphabetical order.

 6. You can archive banners by setting "active: false" to exclude it from the Banner UI.